zhiachong/victorzhou.com/content/posts/2018-05-01-how-i-landed-offers.md

 I didn’t delve too much into whether I was good.
 I knew that I could learn things fast.
 I just needed an opportunity.

-As the saying goes, cast your net far and wide.
+As the saying goes, **cast your net far and wide**.
 So that’s what I did.

+## Hacking my way to a job

 What I did next is something I’m particularly proud of.
 I wrote a simple Python script that scraped job listings on Craigslist with titles containing a list of keywords, and collected the emails in a spreadsheet.
-For the actual war story, you can read my latest article [here](https://medium.freecodecamp.org/how-i-built-a-web-crawler-to-automate-my-job-search-f825fb5af718).
+For the actual war story, you can read my latest article [here](https://zhiachong.com/2018/05/24/how-i-automated-my-job-search-by-building-a-web-crawler/).

 It wasn’t the smartest solution, but people who post on Craigslist are surprisingly accurate with their titles.

 Craigslist, however, didn’t like people scraping their website.
 To work around this, I ran my script through a VPN and had a timer that would pause the script every few minutes or so.
 It wasn’t perfect, but it worked well enough.

+## The Results?

 At the end of it, I collected about 500 emails from around San Francisco, Portland, Spokane, and Seattle.
 I filtered the results by how specific and recent they were, and kept improving it by adding more and more features.